Part 0: Context For Future Alien Historians

 You beautiful human.
 Unless you voted for Trump, his presidency is not your fault.

-Progressives, your commitment to equity and human rights is not to blame for the rise of authoritarianism.
-Do you not hear how ridiculous they sound?
-And all you want to give those poor souls is quality public education.
+Progressives, your commitment to human rights is not to blame for the rise of authoritarianism.
+Do you not hear how ridiculous that sounds?
+All you want to give those poor souls is quality public education.

 You are a loving, kind spirit.
 You just wanted nice things for your fellow humanity.
 You are allowed to grieve Bernie.
 You absolutely do not have to endorse Biden.
 You do not have to vote for Biden.
 Don’t worry about any of that — it’s fucking April.